Elemnir/little_doodles/README.md

 ```

 This will create a new Python Virtual Environment, activate it, install Django,
-and then create the database and tables (uses Sqlite by default), and starts the
+then create the database and tables (uses Sqlite by default), and starts the
 development server on port 8000 running over HTTP.
 (Remember to update the
 `scheme` property of your LittleDoodlesClient node in Godot to be `http` in this
 scenario!)